Since 2017

 Step 33

-34. Take the form back out of the refrigerator.
-Spread the milk chocolate mousse over the top of the already-set dark chocolate mousse layer.
-Smooth and level the surface, then return the form to the refrigerator for another twenty minutes to set this layer.
+34. I take the form out of the refrigerator.
+I spread the milk chocolate mousse over the set dark chocolate layer.
+I level it and put it in the refrigerator for 20 minutes.

 Step 34